DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation

-Our contributions are summarized as follows: \begin{enumerate} \item We introduce initialization heterogeneity to overcome inherent model bias, utilizing a dynamic path generation mechanism, which guides agents toward a broader exploration of the solution space to enhance complex reasoning capability. \item We establish a rigorous process-centric protocol, synergized with a trigger-based verification mechanism to mitigate blind conformity and to ensure that consensus is firmly grounded in objective facts. \item Extensive experiments show that DynaDebate outperforms existing Multi-Agent Debate methods on various benchmarks. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We introduce a dynamic path generation mechanism that enforces initialization heterogeneity, guiding agents to explore a broader solution space and thereby enhancing complex reasoning capability. \item We establish a rigorous process-centric protocol, integrated with a trigger-based verification mechanism to mitigate blind conformity and to ensure that consensus is firmly grounded in objective facts. \item Experiments show that DynaDebate achieves superior or highly competitive performance over existing Multi-Agent Debate methods across diverse benchmarks. \end{enumerate}